 An older child development center helped Palabra de Vida en Acción in their beginning, which helped the new child development center avoid many mistakes.

 “They were our model.
-We exchanged visits to see the work in the different areas of the project.
+We exchanged visits to see the work in the different areas of the center.
 They facilitated a lot of information that helped us to have an idea of the everyday activities and to do well in our first reports.
-Our goal is to do a good job and the reason why we looked for help in another project.”
+Our goal is to do a good job and the reason why we looked for help in another center.”

 “This work is worthy because we do it in love for the children and because there is a spiritual, economic, emotional and cognitive need in the children and their families.